bisho1995/blog.bisvarup.me/README.md

 1. `yarn dev` to start the hot-reloading development server (powered by [Gatsby](https://www.gatsbyjs.org))
 2. `open http://localhost:8000` to open the site in your favorite browser

+## Todo

+1. I need a WYSIWYG for markdown, crafting the markdown is a pain
+2. I need to make the images smaller at times